Canvas

 |---|---|---|

-barcode.type | string | Symbology — datamatrix, qrcode, pdf417, code128, code39, aztec, maxicode, microqr, rmqr, micropdf417, dotcode, hanxin, code16k, codablockf, ultracode, gridmatrix, upnqr, and all 1D linear types.
+spec.type | string | Symbology — datamatrix, qrcode, pdf417, code128, code39, aztec, maxicode, microqr, rmqr, micropdf417, dotcode, hanxin, code16k, codablockf, ultracode, gridmatrix, upnqr, and all 1D linear types.
 See Symbologies. |

-barcode.code | string | The payload to encode.
+spec.code | string | The payload to encode.
 Supports $data.* and $item.* references. |

 Live examples — official-seal.json (PDF417 verification record next to control numbers), graduation-certificate.json and achievement-certificate.json (DataMatrix at the visual center of an academic seal), stock-certificate.json (DataMatrix verification badge), void-check.json (edge-mounted Code128 watermark).